evilcyber.com

 “I’ll Just Post a Status Update”

 For many people it has become a habit: they get home from school or work and one of the first things they do, sometimes even before taking off their shoes, is getting online and checking what is happening on Facebook.
-Heck, those having smartphones get their updates already on the way home and then they just transfer their online activity from the phone to their computer.

 In a study, scientists at the University of Ulster now checked if our social media habits could have any negative consequences on our health.
 It seems they can, because the more time the study’s participants spent on Facebook, the less physically active they were.